Sienci-Labs/Resources/vortex/vx-where_to_find_3d_models.md

 <img class="nar aligncenter wp-image-5877 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/Printables-850x483.jpg" alt="" width="850" height="483" />

 To help you get started, we recommend that you check out one of the following websites.
-Most of the models are available in a .<strong>stl</strong> OR .<strong>obj</strong> file format which is what you will want for use with Vectric software.
+Most of the models are available in a **.stl** OR **.obj** file format which is what you will want for use with Vectric software.

 <ul>
   <li><a href="https://www.thingiverse.com/">Thingiverse</a> (Free)</li>